Canooq

 Hierarchy and feedback

-Some teams feel less formal than French workplaces, but hierarchy still exists.
+Some teams feel less formal than international workplaces, but hierarchy still exists.
 Feedback may be indirect, so listen for soft signals such as 'maybe', 'worth revisiting', or 'let us think about it'.

 • Ask clarifying questions